o3de/o3de.org/content/docs/userguide/ui/editor/changing-size.md

 ---
-description: ' Change your game UI canvas size to visualize how your canvas might look on other displays and devices of varying resolutions in &ALYlong;. '
+description: ' Change your game UI canvas size to visualize how your canvas might look on other displays and devices of varying resolutions in Amazon Lumberyard. '
 title: Changing the Canvas Size
 ---
 # Changing the Canvas Size {#ui-editor-changing-size}